People of the IDM Lab

 Dr. Ariel Felner

-Ariel Felner is an Associate Professor at Ben Gurion University (Israel).
+Ariel is an Associate Professor at Ben Gurion University (Israel).
 He received a B.S. with distinction from Hebrew University in Jerusalem in 1993, an M.S. from the same university in 1995, and a Ph.D. in Computer Science from Bar-Ilan University (Israel) in 2002 for his dissertation "Improving Search Techniques and Using them in Different Environments."
-Ariel is currently interested in heuristic search.
-Ariel visited our lab for 6 months in 2006/2007.
+He is interested in heuristic search.
+Ariel visited our lab for 6 months in 2006/2007 and 5.5 months in 2017.
+More information can be found on his homepage.

 Dr. Carlos Hernández

-Carlos Hernández is an Associate Professor at the Universidad Católica de la Ssma.
+Carlos is an Associate Professor at the Universidad Católica de la Ssma.
 Concepción (Chile).
 He received a B.S. in Computer Engineering from the Universidad de Concepción (Chile) in 1996 and a Ph.D. in Computer Science from Universidad Autónoma de Barcelona (Spain) in 2008 for his dissertation "Bounded Propagation in Real-Time Heuristic Search."
-Carlos is currently interested in heuristic search, automated planning, real-time heuristic search, incremental heuristic search, path planning, multi-agent systems and sensor networks, among other topics.
-Carlos visitied our lab three times, namely for 3.5 months in 2009, 1 month in 2010 and 8 months in 2011/2012.
+Carlos is interested in heuristic search, automated planning, real-time heuristic search, incremental heuristic search, path planning, multi-agent systems and sensor networks, among other topics.
+Carlos visited our lab for 3.5 months in 2009, 1 month in 2010, 8 months in 2011/2012, 1 month in 2013, and 2.5 months in 2017.

 Many publishers do not want authors to make their papers available electronically after the papers have been published.
 Please use the electronic versions provided here only if hardcopies are not yet available.
 If you have comments on any of these papers, please send me an email!
 Also, please send me your papers if we have common interests.